 Another argument often made in favor of the American use-based system is that it prevents trademark squatting.
 An applicant could simply register thousands of attractive trademarks and then sell them to businesses that want to use them.
 Section 1(a) actual use registrations limit such behavior by requiring real use on real goods.
 ITUs under section 1(b) seem to undercut that policy by allowing trademark squatters to grab marks before actually using them.
 One response to this concern is that section 1(b) requires "good faith," and an ITU without an intent to use the mark oneself is not made in "good faith."
-The USPTO, however, tends to crack down on abusive mass filings, ultimately taking steps such as suspending the offenders from practice before it.
+The USPTO tends to crack down on abusive mass filings, ultimately taking steps such as suspending the offenders from practice before it.
 Creative Harbor's ultimate loss for overclaiming the goods on which it intended to use the mark is a good example.
-At the USPTO, pigs get fat, and hogs get slaughtered.